We're open for special events this winter, come check us out!

 Draft horses, often weighing over a ton, provided most of the power necessary to haul logs and move logging sleighs.
 The Forest History Center's draft horses and oxen are often near to greet visitors.

-Early Minnesota loggers left behind a legacy of tall tales, including the snow snake, a white snake that wakes only in snow; Agropelter, Minnesota's Big Foot; and Hungry Mike Sullivan, a 300-pound man with a large appetite.
+Early Minnesota loggers left a legacy of tall tales, including the snow snake, a white snake that wakes in snow; Agropelter, Minnesota's Big Foot; and Hungry Mike Sullivan, a 300lb man with a large appetite.

 Nature trails at the site become cross-country ski trails in the winter months and are some of the most highly used trails in Itasca County.